-Section 12.1 is applicable to any stationary source located in Clark County that has the potential to emit (PTE) a regulated air pollutant equal to or greater than the thresholds listed in Section 12.1.1(c), but less than the major source thresholds listed in 12.2.2.(ff) or 12.3.2(y).
-This includes any Part 70 source that is exempt from the requirement to obtain a Part 70 Permit and has a PTE that equals or exceeds the thresholds listed in Section 12.1.1(c) or that takes a Voluntarily Accepted Emission Limit pursuant to Section 12.1.7.
+Section 12.1 is applicable to any stationary source located in Clark County that has the potential to emit (PTE) a regulated air pollutant equal to or greater than the thresholds listed in Section 12.1.1(d), but less than the major source thresholds listed in 12.2.2.(ff) or 12.3.2(y).
+Section 12.1 is also applicable to any Part 70 source that is exempt from the requirement to obtain a Part 70 Permit and has a PTE that equals or exceeds the thresholds listed in Section 12.1.1(d) or any source that takes a voluntarily accepted emission limit or standard pursuant to Section 12.1.7 to avoid obtaining a Part 70 operating permit.

-Unless the context requires otherwise, the following terms shall have the meanings set forth below for purposes of Section 12.0, 12.1, 12.4, 12.5, and 12.11.
+Unless the context requires otherwise, the following terms shall have the meanings set forth below for purposes of Sections 12.1 and 12.11.
 When a term is not defined, it shall have the meaning provided in Section 0, Nevada Revised Statutes (NRS) § 445B, the Federal Clean Air Act, or common usage, in that order of priority.

-- (a) "Exempt stationary source" means any stationary source with a potential to emit that is less than the levels listed in paragraph (c) below or that is listed in Section 12.1.2. - (b) "Existing minor source" means any minor source that has been issued an "Authority to Construct" or "Permit to Operate" and that has not been issued an initial minor source permit but is required to have one, or that is determined by the Control Officer to be an exempt stationary source prior to the effective date of this rule. - (c) "Minor source" means a stationary source that is not required to obtain an "Authority to Construct" pursuant to Section 12.4.3 or a Part 70 Operating Permit and that has a potential to emit equal to or greater than the following levels for any listed pollutant:
+- (a) "Exempt stationary source" means any stationary source with a potential to emit lower than the levels listed in Section 12.1.1(d) below or any stationary source who performs only those activities listed in Section 12.1.2(a) and/or (b). - (b) "Existing minor source" means any minor source that has been issued a minor source permit under this Section 12.1 and is not a new minor source. - (c) "Like-kind" means the entire replacement of an existing emissions unit with an identical one or one similar in design and function, and neither increases the potential to emit of the emissions unit nor triggers a new applicable requirement. - (d) "Minor source" means a stationary source that is not required to obtain an "Authority to Construct" pursuant to Section 12.4.3 or a Part 70 Operating Permit and that has a potential to emit equal to or greater than the following levels for any listed pollutant (excluding fugitive emissions unless it is a categorical source in Section 12.2.2(j) or belongs to any other source category which, as of August 7, 1980, is regulated under Section 111 or 112 of the Act):